What I learned from the book Designing Data-Intensive Applications

 I came away with a deeper understanding of why specific systems make the choices they do.
 It’s now easier for me to reason about questions like “Do we need a distributed transaction across services, or can we get away with eventual consistency?” or “Should we prefer a single primary database with failover, or a multi-region multi-master setup?” because I can weigh the pros and cons more concretely (latency vs consistency vs complexity, etc.).

-Those are some of the key points I carry with me after reading Designing Data-Intensive Applications.
-The book managed to both validate things I’d learned through experience and teach me new ways to think about problems I’d not yet encountered.
+Those are some of the key points I carry away from Designing Data-Intensive Applications.
+The book both validated what I’d learned through experience and taught me new ways to think about problems I hadn't yet encountered.

 If you’re serious about building systems that handle lots of data, high traffic, or complex distributed workflows, this book is a must-read.
 It packs a decade’s worth of hard-earned lessons (and research results) into one volume.